Skip to main content Skip to main navigation

 RISSB is a key partner in co-regulation for the rail industry, focusing on:

-With over 200 accredited publications, RISSB supports both Australian and New Zealand rail organisations in improving safety, reducing costs, and increasing efficiency.
+With over 200 accredited publications, RISSB supports rail organisations across Australian and New Zealand in improving safety, reducing costs, and increasing efficiency.
 It also fosters collaboration and knowledge sharing through forums, committees, and working groups.

 As the industry moves toward harmonisation, stakeholder engagement remains critical to ensuring a skilled and adaptable workforce that meets the evolving needs of the transport supply chain.